vitorstabile/vitorstabile.github.io/project_description/dsdeliver-sds2.md

 **Project description:**

-A FullStack Project that consists of a system for registering and delivering orders.
+A FullStack Project that consists of a system for registering orders.

 ### 1. The Tools: